 This article is dedicated to Navy SEAL Glen Doherty.
 You ran into a firefight when others wouldn’t.
 Your death haunts my dreams and your life inspires me daily.

-*Originally post at link below*
+*Originally posted by Chase Harper at the link below*